H5-Dooring/dooringx/packages/dooringx-dumi-doc/docs/ChangeLog/index.en.md

   title: Change log
   order: 6
 ---
+## 1.0.0
+New document and createcomponent function
 ## 0.15.3
-Modify check box selection algorithm
+Modify the checkbox and select the algorithm
 ## 0.15.2
-Fix inconsistencies in line element editing preview.
+Fixed inconsistency in editing preview of elements in the line.
 Add line height font size configuration item.
 ## 0.15.1
 Useregistfunc is added to register functions.
 Update some documents.
 ## 0.15.0
-Discard storechanger and iframe containers.
+Discard the storechanger and iframe containers.
-Add function configuration to unload correctly.
+Add function configuration to properly uninstall.
-Modify the pop-up logic to save the preview correctly.
+Modify logic such as pop-up window to save preview correctly.
 ## 0.14.1
 Add data source left panel settings.
 ## 0.14.0
-Fix the problem that the left and right configurations cannot get config.
+Fixed the problem that the left and right configurations could not get config.
 ## 0.13.3
-Fix the Title Failure and add the right panel configuration
+Fixed Title Failure and added right panel configuration
 ## 0.13.2
-Fixed possible invalidation of custom animation.
+Fixed the problem that custom animation might fail.
 ## 0.13.1
-Fixed editing problem of custom animation overloaded canvas.
+Fixed the editing problem of custom animation reloading canvas.
 ## 0.13.0
 Add custom animation, you can customize the animation freely.
 ## 0.12.4
-Add a lifecycle.
+Add lifecycle.
-Modify the timeline color and style to optimize the selected state.
+Modify the color and style of timeline and optimize the selected state.
 ## 0.12.3
 Fix double click positioning problem
 ## 0.12.2
-New double click positioning frame.
+Add double click positioning frame.
-Fixed drag frame reset pointer behavior after pause.
+Fixed the behavior of dragging frame to reset pointer after pause.
 ## 0.12.0
-The operation of adding frames to the animation can accurately view the animation status every 0.1 seconds!
+The operation of adding new frames in animation can accurately view the animation status every 0.1 seconds!
-Timeline adds some class names to facilitate style modification.
+Timeline adds some class names for easy style modification.
 ## 0.11.11
 Fixed animation causing rotation preview not to take effect.
 Add container overflow configuration.
-Adjust the style of the timeline section.
+The style of timeline is adjusted.
-Example part style adjustment.
+Example section style adjustment.
 ## 0.11.10
-New color pair
+Add color style settings for markline
 ## 0.11.9
-A new setting panel is added to control adsorption scaling and other behaviors.
+Add setting panel control to control adsorption, scaling and other behaviors.
-Fixed pop-up button style issues.
+Fixed pop-up button style problem.
-Fix the problem that some prompts do not display.
+Fixed the problem that some prompts were not displayed.
 ## 0.11.8
 Timeline adds auto focus function.
 ## 0.11.7